-Synopsis virtual int critical(); Description This function determines whether or not this extension has been designated as critical.
+Synopsis virtual int critical();

+Description This function determines whether or not this extension has been designated as critical.

 Return Value Returns the integer value of the critical field in the extension.

-IT_Extension::length()
+IT_Extension::lengt h()

 Synopsis virtual int length(IT_Format f);

-Description This function is used to calculate how much storage is required to hold the result of a call to IT_Extension::convert() for a particular IT_Format value.
+Description This function is used to calculate how much storage is required to hold the result of a call to IT_Extension::convert() for a particular IT Format value.

 Parameters

 f The format of the required conversion.
 The following IT_Format values are supported:

 IT_FMT_DER

 IT_FMT_STRING

 IT_FMT_HEX_STRING

 IT_FMT_INTERNAL

 For more information, refer to IT_Extension::convert().

 Return Value Returns the number of bytes required to store the result of the conversion.
 Returns -1 if the required conversion is not supported.

-IT_Extension::OID()
+IT_Extension::OID())

 Synopsis virtual int OID(IT_OID& retOID);

 Description This function obtains the IT_OID structure that represents the object identifier for this extension.

 Parameters

 retOID The IT_OID variable that is to be updated.

 Return Value Returns IT_SSL_SUCCESS if the IT_OID element of the IT_Extension is successfully returned.

-Returns IT_SSL_ERR_INVALID_OPERATION if the IT_OID element of the IT_Extension is invalid.